neondatabase/guide-neon-next-auth0/README.md

 ## Usage

+When unauthenticated, you will see a `Log in` button when trying to access the application.

 - Click on the "Log in" button to authenticate with Auth0.
+Login with an email account or using one of the allowed social auth providers.
-- Once logged in, you can enter your favorite quote in the text field and click "Save Message" to store it in the database.
+- Once logged in, you can enter your favorite quote in the text field and click "Save Quote" to store it in the database.
 - The saved quote will be displayed on the page.
 You can delete it by clicking the "Delete Quote" button.